ZiggyCreatures/FusionCache/docs/CacheLevels.md

 ## 💾 Disk Cache

-In certain situations we may like to have some of the benefits of a 2nd level like better cold starts (when the memory cache is initially empty) but at the same time we don't want to have a separate **actual** distributed cache to handle, or we simply cannot have it.
-A good example of that may be a mobile app, where everything should be self contained.
+In certain situations we may like to have some of the benefits of a 2nd level like better cold starts (when the memory cache is initially empty) but at the same time we don't want to have a separate **actual** distributed cache to handle, or we simply cannot have it: a good example may be a mobile app, where everything should be self contained.

 In those situations we may want a distributed cache that is "not really distributed", something like an implementation of `IDistributedCache` that reads and writes directly to one or more local files.